ennioma/arek/README.md

 This is an example of the `ArekContacts` pre-enable popup using `PMAlertController`:
 <img src="https://github.com/ennioma/arek/blob/master/arek/Assets/arek_contacts.png" width="100">

-If you want to present a native `UIAlertController` set the type to `.native` otherwise if you want to setup a `PMAlertController` set the type to `.codeido`
+If you want to present a native `UIAlertController` set the type to `.native` otherwise if you want to setup a `PMAlertController` set the type to `.codeido`.

 ## Localized Strings
 **AREK** by convention expects to find localized strings in your Localizable files in order to configure the UI.